-Our unique analysis of the bills Chapman sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Chapman sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Chapman is shown as a purple triangle. (analysis methodology)

 Some of Chapman’s most recently sponsored bills include...

 - H.R.
 2936 (104th): To provide that if a member nation of the North Atlantic Treaty ...

 - H.R.
 994 (104th): Regulatory Sunset and Review Act of 1995

 - H.R.
 692 (104th): Rural Community Wastewater Treatment Affordability Act of 1995

 - H.R.
 122 (104th): Regulatory Sunset Act of 1995

 - H.R.
 125 (104th): Gun Crime Enforcement and Second Amendment Restoration Act of 1996